You can’t summon luck on command. But you can live in a way that makes it almost inevitable.

 That’s the real secret – not waiting for the right break, but building a life where breaks can’t help but happen.
 The phrase “make your own luck” sounds like a boast.
 It isn’t.
 It’s a devotion.
 A daily practice of aligning skill, motion, and integrity until the odds quietly tip your way.

 Luck is mostly invisible from the outside.
-Someone sees the one moment you win — the post that goes viral, the call that changes everything, the job that lands — and calls it chance.
-But from the inside, you know it wasn’t random.
-It was hundreds of small, deliberate actions stacked like bricks in a wall you didn’t know you were building.
+Someone sees the one moment you win – the post that goes viral, the call that changes everything, the job that lands – and calls it chance.
+But from the inside you know it wasn’t random.
+It was hundreds of small deliberate actions stacked like bricks in a wall you didn’t know you were building.

 Preparation makes coincidence possible.
 Kindness makes real connection likely.
 Visibility makes recognition inevitable.

 The discipline of luck is quiet.
-It’s not manifesting or wishing — it’s careful attention, motion, and patience.
-It’s living by a simple rule:
+It’s not manifesting or wishing – it’s careful attention, motion, and patience.
+If you can’t walk the talk, shut up.
+And if you can, you won’t have to talk much.
+The work will.

-1. Prime the system.
 Before you sleep, note one small task you can finish before coffee tomorrow.
 Luck lands on moving targets.

-5. Bank goodwill.
 Help one person each day with no ask attached.
 Your future luck rides on the compound interest of trust.

 Luck isn’t a miracle.
 It’s preparation meeting opportunity, dressed like grace.